sargef/course-backend/README.md

 **Push files to Heroku for app backend api** sign up for a heroku account

-.env file
+**In termial**
+git init
 git add .
 git commit -m "first commit"
 heroku login
 heroku create
+heroku addons:create jawsdb
 git push heroku master

+**create a jawsdb database within heroku**

+go to app creation on heroku, open 'open app'
+You should see this if it worked 'message: "Welcome to the REST API project!"'

-**create a jawsdb database within heroku** heroku addons:create jawsdb go to app creation on heroku open your app and copy the url in the browser paste the url inside your client folder in your editor like this and save:
+open your app and copy the url in the browser paste the url inside your client folder which is inside your config file in your editor like this and save:

-open up the app and inside app, select resources then select Jawsdb mysql
+open up the app config details and inside app, select resources then select Jawsdb mysql

-**inside terminal**
-heroku git:clone -a YOUR-APP-NAME cd YOUR-APP-NAME

-//copy details from jawsdb configuration and past into a .env file like this

 **heroku config for backend**